2024 United States House of Representatives election in Alaska

 Incumbent Mary Peltola, the first Democrat to represent Alaska in the House since 1972, sought a second full term in office.
 Peltola had been elected in an August 2022 special election to succeed deceased Republican Don Young.
 She won a full term the following November.

 In accordance with 2020 Alaska Measure 2, the race was conducted using the state's ranked-choice voting procedures.
 Eleven candidates challenged Peltola in the August all-party primary.
 Republicans Nick Begich III, Nancy Dahlstrom, and Matthew Salisbury initially qualified for spots in the ranked-choice general election, but Dahlstrom and Salisbury withdrew shortly after the primary in a show of party unity.
 The final general election ballot thus featured Peltola, Begich, Alaskan Independence Party nominee John Wayne Howe, and Democrat Eric Hafner.
 The Alaska Democratic Party attempted to have Hafner removed from the ballot due to his status as a federal prisoner in New York, but the Alaska Supreme Court rejected their arguments.

 Given Alaska's conservative lean, Peltola was considered a top target for Republicans throughout the cycle.
 By late October, multiple outlets regarded Peltola as one of the 10 most vulnerable incumbents running for reelection in the House.

-Despite Peltola's loss, she did outperform Kamala Harris in the concurrent 2024 presidential election in Alaska by about 10 points, but this was not enough to win.
+Despite Peltola's loss, she outperformed Kamala Harris in the concurrent 2024 presidential election in Alaska by about 10 points.

 Begich was declared the winner on November 20, following the tabulation of ranked-choice votes.
 He was sworn in on January 3, 2025.